JSpeedie/G2ME-legacy/README.md

 ## The Glicko2 System Explained

-In chess they use only one number to represent skill.
-Your elo.
+In chess they often use elo to generate a number that represents your skill.
-There are several possible issues with this.
-The same rating from 2 players playing for vastly different amounts of time have no tangible difference.
-Glicko fixes this by adding `RD` aka Rating Deviation (literally the Standard Deviation of that players Rating).
+Some have raised concerns with elo as a rating system.
+For instance, consider 2 players with the same rating, but who have been playing for vastly different amounts of time.
+One who has only just played their first set, the other who has been playing at this club (or what have you) for years.
+In ELO, They have no discernible difference.
+They have only one number representing each of them and no way of representing novelty.
+Glicko2 fixes this by adding `RD` aka Rating Deviation (literally the Standard Deviation of that players Rating).
 This allows future calculations to factor in the certainty of someones rating.
 The more sure the system is of the loser's rating, (usually) the larger the change in the winner's rating.
 Glicko2 also uses one other number.
 Volatility.
-This number usually defaults to 0.06 (although it depends on the system and who's managing it) and the higher it is, the more erratic that players results have been.
-This number is also used in calculations to reduce the effect on a player who was upset by a player with erratic placings and inversely, to reduce the increase in rating for the erratic player who just upset someone.
+This number usually defaults to 0.06 (although it depends on the system and who's managing it) and the higher it is, the more erratic that player's results have been.
+This number is also used in calculations to reduce the effect on a player who was upset (lost a set/game as the favourite) by a player with erratic placings and inversely, to reduce the increase in rating for the erratic player who just upset someone.

-Long story short, the rating is still the most important number but the manager can use RD (and/or volatility) to determine if they have enough concrete data on a player to include them in their pr, for example.
+Long story short, Glicko2 adds 2 other numbers to help represent a player and facilitate more accurate ratings.
+To the end user, the rating is still the most important number, but the manager can use RD (and/or volatility) to determine if they have enough concrete data on a player to include them in their pr, for example.
 Other uses include just a volatility pr/consistency pr.

 ## The Player File Format